Skip to content

 As a researcher, Dillon tends to matters of educational theory and, more specifically, questions of educational purpose.
 Through this line of inquiry, Dillon explores ways in which general music educators, curricula, and methods enable—and/or limit—student perceptions of themselves as subjects in their own lives, as opposed to objects in the lives of others.
 Essentially, Dillon is interested in critical, possibility-oriented excursions in general music which seek to expand what an education in and through music might be “good for.”
 Dillon’s scholarship has been presented at various national and international research conferences and is published in the International Journal of Education & the Arts, the Journal of Popular Music Education, and the Journal of General Music Education.

-Dillon is a doctoral candidate at Boston University, previously studied music education at the University of Montana (MM) and the University of Alaska Fairbanks (BM), and earned a Kodály Certificate at Seattle Pacific University.
+Dillon studied music education at Boston University (DMA), the University of Montana (MM), and the University of Alaska Fairbanks (BM), and earned a Kodály Certificate at Seattle Pacific University.
 Dillon was a 2017 BP Teacher of Excellence and was awarded a 2016 Alaska Arts Educator Fellowship by the Alaska State Council on the Arts.

 Courses Taught